 Allen Brinkman became market president for Seacoast Bank in Tampa last year bringing years of banking experience in the region with him.
 He says one particular

-things he’s doing in his new role is focus on the business of health care — particularly its impact on small medical practices.
+things he’s doing in his new role is focus on the business of health care — particularly physician practice solutions.

 His team worked with one physician, for example, who bought a commercial building for his practice with a loan that matured every five years.
 When those first five years passed, that physician was faced with a significantly higher interest rate — one that would increase his monthly expenses by several thousand dollars.
 “We were able to come in with a couple of products that brought that payment down and fixed the rate for much longer to take